Hypoallergenic Turmeric Cleansers For Sensitive Skin

 Can I use turmeric cleanser if I have eczema?

 Yes, with some care.
-Turmeric's anti-inflammatory properties can actually help calm eczema flares.
+Turmeric's soothing properties can actually help calm eczema flares.

 Choose cream or oil-based cleansers.
 Avoid foaming formulas that may dry out and irritate eczema-prone skin.